copernicus-mogley/zkav.club/archive-model/README.md

 The archive is maintained through a clear separation of responsibilities:

-* **Structural truth (Archivist)**
-  What things are called and how they are organized.
-This includes file names, IDs, and canonical forms
+* **Structural truth (Archivist)**: What things are called and how they are organized.
+This includes file names, IDs, and canonical forms.

-* **Semantic truth (Storyteller)**
-  What things mean.
-This includes topics, concepts, and how recordings are understood and connected
+* **Semantic truth (Storyteller)**: What things mean.
+This includes topics, concepts, and how recordings are understood and connected.

 This separation ensures the archive remains both coherent and flexible as it grows.